ArchiveBox/docs/Install.md

 <br/>

-Platforms other than Linux, BSD, and macOS are untested, but you can probably get it working on them without too much effort.

 It's recommended to use a filesystem with compression and/or deduplication abilities (e.g. ZFS or BTRFS) for maximum archive storage efficiency.

-You will also need 500MB of RAM (bare minimum), though 2GB or greater recommended.
+You will also need at least 500MB of RAM (bare minimum), 2GB or greater is recommended.
 You may be able to reduce the RAM requirements if you disable all the chrome-based archiving methods with `USE_CHROME=False`.

 [TOC]